Joachimchisom1/Joachimchisom1/README.md

-### Hi there 👋, I'm Joachim Chisom.
+### Hi, I'm Joachim Chisom.
 - 👩‍💻 What I Do: I am a Full Stack Web Developer, Blockchain Developer and Open source contributer.
-- - 🔭 I’m currently working on: An NFTs Marketplace Project and A E-commece Project.
+- 🔭 I’m currently working on: An NFTs Marketplace🏦 Project and A E-commece Project.
+- 🌱 I’m currently learning: Blockchain Technology, Nodejs, APIs.
+- 👯 I’m looking to collaborate on Any Project that comes my way.

 <!--
 **Joachimchisom1/Joachimchisom1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.